rhsgsa/osd-workshop/workshop_content/workshop/content/8-networking.md

 #### 5. Scale pods via Deployment definition
 Let's change our microservice definition yaml to reflect that we want 3 pods instead of the one we see.
 Download the [ostoy-microservice-deployment.yaml](https://raw.githubusercontent.com/openshift-cs/osdworkshop/master/OSD4/yaml/ostoy-microservice-deployment.yaml) and save it on your local machine, if you didn't do so already.

 - Open the file using your favorite editor.
+If you don't know what `vi` is, you should use `nano`.

 ```execute
 nano ~/ostoy-microservice-deployment.yaml